y-akahori-ramen/ue-auto-trim/README.md

 # Overview
 A tools for UnrealEngine that automatically trims captured video.

-This tools implements the tags displayed in the upper left corner of the screen and clips the video based on the tags.
+This tool implements the tags displayed in the upper left corner of the screen and clips the video based on the tags.

 ## Use Case
-- Clipping a player's special skill from a captured video
+- Trimming a player's special skill from a captured video
-- Clipping the location where the player is killed by the enemy from the captured video
+- Trimming the location where the player is killed by the enemy from the captured video

 ## Demo